 - nurture pedagogies that promote critical thinking, engaging with and inspiring others, building community, and fostering creative and experimental spaces

-- attend to the calls to action of the Truth & Reconciliation Commission and integrate them into pedagogical projects
+- attend to the calls to action of the Truth and Reconciliation Commission (2015) and integrate them into pedagogical projects

 - network and learn alongside other pedagogists through the Provincial Centre of Excellence